Vikenes/FYS4150/project3/README.md

 ### Content

 The script that performs all computations in this project is `code/main.cpp` which includes:
-* `code/src/Particle.cpp`: sets up the class `Particle`, intances of which are initiated with a charge, mass, position and velocity.
+* `code/src/Particle.cpp`: sets up the class `Particle`, intances of which are initiated with a charge, mass, position and velocity
-* `code/src/PenningTrap.cpp`
+* `code/src/PenningTrap.cpp`: sets up the class `PenningTrap`, intances of which are initiated with a magnetic field strength, electric potential scale and characteristic dimesion
+* `code/src/utils.cpp`: contains functions for writing `.txt`-files, as well as physical constants and other parameters we do not intend to vary in this project
-* `code/src/utils.cpp`
+* `code/src/algorithms.cpp`: currently empty
-* `code/src/algorithms.cpp` ????

-Corresponding header-files with explanations of member functions etc. are found in `code/include/`.
+Corresponding **header-files with user-explanations** of member functions etc. are found in `code/include/`.

+## Results

+You will find the final results as `.txt`-files in `output/data/RK4` and `output/data/FE`, and presented as figures in `.pdf`-files in `output/plots/`.